spiritual life office

 The inaugural STH Alternative Spring Break occurred in March 2012, with nine participants travelling to five states in an adventure of vocational discovery.
 We visited numerous ministry sites, from campus ministry, cloistered retreat, urban advocacy, emerging church, rural homeless shelter, to non-violence empowerment.

-Offered every other year, the March 2014 “Vocation Vacation” will be planned by a team of students working through the Spiritual Life Office.
-An Information Meeting will be held in the fall of 2013, and application information will be published in January of 2014.
+Offered every other year, the March 2016 “Vocation Vacation” will be planned by a team of students working through the Spiritual Life Office.
+More information will be coming in 2015.

 Vocation Vacation Team, posing with STH alumna Lisa Gesson at Youth Services Opportunities Project (YSOP) in Manhattan.
 Ms. Gesson will receive a Distinguished Young Alumni/ae Award this fall, following her nomination by the most inspired Spring Break Team.